 The Economic Development track enables you to pursue careers within institutions working on economic development of both emerging economies and the least developed countries, such as the World Bank, EU, OECD, WTO, NGOs, banks, multinational companies and consulting firms.

 The programme also provides excellent preparation for PhD studies, regardless of your chosen track.

 The next step

-Our Career Services support you in building functioning networks, developing your resume, finding and getting a job, as well as starting your own company during your stay.
+Our Career Services support you in building functioning networks, developing your resume and finding and getting a job.
 In addition, each semester we hold seminars on career related topics and assist you in networking with our alumni.

 As a student you can also join the Lund University job portal MyCareer - Europe's largest career network for students and graduates.
 MyCareer gives access to jobs, internships, graduate programmes and projects across Europe.